 For this specific Analytics account, PPC is delivering an immediate impact on transactions.
-For all purchases made on the first day a user visits this ecommerce site, 20% of those purchases were produced via PPC.
-Think of this data in terms of 100 transactions were produced yesterday and 20 of those transactions were generated via PPC.
+For all purchases made on the first day a user visits this eCommerce site, 20% of those purchases were produced via PPC.

 As you can see, the Percentage of All Purchases decreases drastically after the first day for Paid Traffic visits.
-This is absolute, in your face evidence that PPC is delivering an immediate impact in regards to transactions for your ecommerce site.
+This is absolute, in-your-face evidence that PPC is delivering an immediate impact on transactions for this eCommerce site…

 Now you’re probably asking why some PPC visits took nearly a year to produce a transaction.

-The graphic above is the same Google Analytics account and date range as displayed above.
-The only difference is that the report is no longer segmented into Paid Traffic but instead by All Visits, New Visitors and Returning Visitors.
+In this graphic, we use the same Analytics account and date range; the only difference is that the report is no longer segmented into Paid Traffic but instead by All Visits, New Visitors and Returning Visitors.

-Compare the graphic above to the first graphic displaying just Paid Traffic, and you get further evidence that PPC is resulting in brand awareness and increasing customer loyalty.
+Compare the two graphics, and you get further evidence that PPC is resulting in brand awareness and increasing customer loyalty.

-Our question to Google is what about other types of conversions currently being tracked in Google Analytics?
-Why isn’t there a report displaying how many days it took to submit a contact form or download a file or whatever else an account may be tracking as a goal?
+Our question to Google is: What about other types of conversions currently being tracked in Google Analytics?
+Why isn’t there a report displaying how many days it took to submit a contact form, download a file, or anything else an account may be tracking as a goal?